streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     Required configuration | Description | Example value
     |---|---|---
-    `managedLedgerOffloadDriver` | Offloader driver name, which is case-insensitive. <br><br>**Note**: there is a third driver type, s3, which is identical to aws-s3, though it requires that you specify an endpoint URL using `s3ManagedLedgerOffloadServiceEndpoint`.
-This is useful if using an s3 compatible data store other than AWS S3. | aws-s3
+    `managedLedgerOffloadDriver` | Offloader driver name, which is case-insensitive. <br><br>**Note**: there is a third driver type, S3, which is identical to AWS S3, though S3 requires that you specify an endpoint URL using `s3ManagedLedgerOffloadServiceEndpoint`.
+This is useful if using an S3 compatible data store other than AWS S3. | aws-s3
     `offloadersDirectory` | Offloader directory | offloaders
     `s3ManagedLedgerOffloadBucket` | Bucket | pulsar-topic-offload